aasavari-kakne/Style-classification-for-furniture-images-Walmart-labs/README.md

 4. git push origin master - push local changes to master
 5. git pull origin master - pull master to local.

+#Local Testing Using Google Colab
+1.All tagged images and code are stored in "xplore-walmart/Xplore-master".
+Run "main.ipynb", which is a ipynb version of "main.py ".

 # References:
 1) https://pytorch.org/docs/stable/data.html - see torch.utils.data.Dataset
 2) https://arxiv.org/abs/1807.03748